THE RAILROAD EMPLOYERS’ LIABILITY ACT (FELA) PROTECTS INJURED RAILROAD WORKERS

-- Complete a Personal Injury Report: Once you are able, you must complete a written personal injury report.
+- Complete a Railroad Injury Report: Once you are able, you must complete a written personal injury report.
 You should complete the report with a witness present, such as your local union representative.
 Keep a copy of the report for yourself.

-- Do Not Give a Recorded Statement: If you have a potential claim, you should not give a statement to the railroad about your injury or your accident.
+- Do Not Give a Recorded Statement: If you have a potential FELA claim, you should not give a statement to the railroad about your injury or your accident.

-- Keep All Records: Keep a copy of all relevant documents, including: work records from the day you were hurt, time records, wage records, photographs of your accident and injuries, medical bills, medical records, witness names and numbers, and any other evidence concerning your injury or accident.
+- Keep All Records: Keep a copy of all relevant documents, including work records from the day you were hurt, time records, wage records, photographs of your accident and injuries, medical bills, medical records, witness names and numbers, and any other evidence concerning your injury or accident.